kb2ma/device-coap-c-pre-holding/README.md

    /a1r/{deviceName}/{resourceName}
 ```

-- `a1r` is short for "API v1 resource".
+- `a1r` is short for "API v1 resource", as defined by device-rest-go.
 - `deviceName` refers to a `device` managed by the CoAP device service.
 - `resourceName` refers to the `deviceResource` defined in the `device profile` associated with the given `deviceName`.